quintans/goSQL/README.md

 #### SelectTo

-The result of the query is put in the supplied struct.
+The result of the query is put in the supplied struct pointer.

 ```go
 var publisher Publisher